How much actual ESG capital is invested in stocks?

 SRI Investors assess a company’s ESG risks and opportunities in areas such as climate change, supply chain and the alignment of executive remuneration to business sustainability goals.

-Leaders Arena tracks the investment activity of nearly 10,000 institutional investors worldwide in order to determine the core component of responsible equity investments.
+Leaders Arena tracks the investment activity of more than 8,000 institutional investors worldwide in order to determine the core component of responsible equity investments.
 We monitor the effective ESG integration into their equity-investment decision process, proxy voting activity, active engagement with companies and their own public research and disclosures.
 This enables us to quantify what we call ‘the core responsible investment equity market’, which provides a more realistic view of this market and a vital tool during the planning stages of a company’s ESG communication plan with the markets.

 Based on this methodology, the data from Leaders Arena supports Investor Relations & Sustainability professionals that want to monitor the presence of SRI Investors in their shareholder base, target new investor opportunities, organise roadshows, and conduct extensive country and sector SRI ownership benchmarking exercises.